nate-s/quboWFC/README.md

 <br/>
 As you might see, by activating only 1 qubit we get an energy of 1.
 By activating any 2 qubits we get an energy of 0, any 3 = -4, etc… Since the annealer will find the globally optimal solution to our Q matrix it does not matter how close the optimal answer is to any sub-optimal answers.
 A visual of the Q matrix is shown below for our set of 16 tiles over a [3x3] map space.
-It is hard ot tell since these matrices grow large very quickly, but this cosntraint only affects variables in increments of 16.
+It is hard to tell since these matrices grow large very quickly, but this constraint only affects variables in increments of 16.
 This reflects how we are using 16 tiles per grid space.
 On a [3x3] map we have (3)(3)(16)=144 variables.
 <br/>